Estrogen: Associated conditions

 Researchers have implicated estrogens in various estrogen-dependent conditions, such as ER-positive breast cancer, as well as a number of genetic conditions involving estrogen signaling or metabolism, such as estrogen insensitivity syndrome, aromatase deficiency, and aromatase excess syndrome.

+Estrogens promote salt and water retention, which can lead to facial swelling and edema.
 High estrogen can amplify stress-hormone responses in stressful situations.